- Home

 Plus, many seaside destinations encapsulate much of what’s best about Britain – from painted beach huts to cosy coastal pubs and, of course, the obligatory fish and chips or Mr Whippy with a flake!

-While there are some seaside towns that are perfect for a staycation, there are others that seem more suited for putting down roots.
-So, if you’ve always dreamt of living by the sea, why not think about making those dreams a reality?
+While some seaside towns are perfect for a staycation, others seem more suited for putting down roots.
+So, if you’ve always dreamt of living by the sea, why not make those dreams a reality?

 For inspiration, here are nine beautiful seaside towns…